SirGarhi/garhis-grotto-foundry/docs/arcane_ammo.md

 # Storage and Handling
 Ammunition, even of an arcane variety, doesn't require any special care while handling or storing it.
 It is, however, bulky.
 Ammunition is generally carried in dedicated containers that hold 20 pieces of ammunition.

-> Player Note: The name of the game here is **be reasonable**.
+> Player Note: The idea here is **be reasonable**.
 You should be able to carry a decent quantity of different types of ammunition, but not all of it will be readily accessible in the event of a sudden ambush.
 >
 > Having 3 or 4 quivers or ammo pouches "equipped" and readily accessible is reasonable.
 Having 10 so you have every non physical damage type at hand is pushing it.

 # Formulae
 This is not an exhaustive list.
 If you have ideas for your own type of ammunition, by all means propose them to the DM.

-The cost of each formula represents the materials required to craft a bundle of 10 pieces of ammunition.
+The cost listed represents the materials required to craft 10 pieces of that type of ammunition.
 ## Tier 1
 ### Silvered (5 gold)
 * Bypasses Damage Resistance and Immunity to non-silvered weapons.